 Each section of the EA exam is $182.
 There is no fee to reschedule if done at least 30 days prior to the exam date.
 You will have to pay $35 if you need to reschedule your exam sooner than 30 days and the full fee if you must reschedule within five days of the exam date.

 There is no testing during the months of March and April.
 This is to give the exam creators time to update and adjust the exam as needed while new tax laws are going into place.
-The current test window is now through February 28, 2021.
+The testing window runs from the beginning of May to the end of February.
 If you fail a section, please allow 24 hours before scheduling a retake.

 The Enrolled Agent exams are closed book with no access to any reference materials or electronic devices, including during breaks.
 Paper, pencils, and a calculator will be provided at the examination site.
 Exams are administered at Prometric test centers and are taken on a computer.
 There are test centers in most major cities in the US and are open throughout the week, with some locations open on Saturdays and Sundays.